Grutas de Cacahuamilpa: An Epic Caving Experience

 The multicolored illumination of the halls creates impressive effects on the rock structures.

-The halls are illuminated and have been identified according to the colloquial names given to the striking silhouettes of the rock formations among them.
+The halls are illuminated and identified according to the colloquial names given to the striking silhouettes of the rock formations among them.

 The names of the halls are: El Pórtico, Los Enamorados, Aurora, Los Tronos, El Panteón, Plaza de Armas, El Volcán, Pedregal del Muerto, Trompa de Elefante, La Botella de Champán and La Gloria y El Infierno.